What is a Land Acknowledgement?

 ACPA22 Land Acknowledgement

-Related to our mission of supporting and fostering learning through the generation and sharing of knowledge, ACPA-College Student Educators International would like to acknowledge that the land we will meet on in St. Louis is the original homeland of the Kiikaapoi, Miami, Osage, and Sioux peoples.
-We acknowledge the long and painful history of genocide and forced removal from this territory, and we honor and respect the many diverse Indigenous peoples still connected to this land on which we gather.
+ACPA-College Student Educators International acknowledges that the land we are meeting on today is within the historic homelands of the Osage Nation, the Otoe-Missouria Tribe, Miami Tribe of Oklahoma, and the Peoria Tribe of Indians of Oklahoma.
+We acknowledge the painful history of genocide and forced removal from this territory, and we honor and respect the many diverse Indigenous peoples who have and continue to cultivate relationships to this land on which we gather.